stripes stripes

 Tane Matsubara

-Tane Matsubara (Japanese: 松原タネ) is a Japanese supercentenarian whose age has been validated by LongeviQuest.
-She is currently the oldest living person in Hokkaido Prefecture, Japan.
+Tane Matsubara (Japanese: 松原タネ) was a Japanese supercentenarian whose age has been validated by LongeviQuest.
+At the time of her passing, she was the oldest living person in Hokkaido Prefecture, Japan.

 Biography